 89. Responsibilities of purchasers

-(1) A purchaser of an animal at a property, other than a saleyard, must, when requested by the property operator, give the relevant PIC of the property on which the animal is to be kept or slaughtered, or from which the animal is to be exported, by the purchaser.
+(1) A purchaser of an animal at a property, other than a saleyard, must, when requested by the property operator, give the relevant PIC of the property to which the animal is to be moved.

 Penalty: a fine of $5 000.

-(2) A purchaser of an animal at a saleyard must, when requested by the saleyard operator, give —
+(2) A purchaser of an animal at a saleyard must, when requested by the saleyard operator, give the saleyard operator either —

-(a) the relevant PIC of the property on which the animal is to be kept or slaughtered, or from which the animal is to be exported, by the purchaser; or
+(a) the relevant PIC of the property to which the animal is to be moved; or

 (b) the purchaser’s BIC.